-- All students with completed applications are placed on a waiting list.
+- Only students with completed applications are eligible for referral to a partner school district.

-- When partner school districts indicate the number of openings in each grade level, METCO forwards the corresponding number of applicants' enrollment folders to the districts as “referrals,” in the order they were submitted.
+- When partner school districts indicate the number of openings in each grade level, METCO forwards the corresponding number of applicants' applications and documentation to the districts, in the order they were submitted.

-- District partners place students in schools based on the availability of openings in particular grades, with preference given to siblings of current students and consideration given to reflect the racial composition of Boston schools.
+- District partners place students in schools based on the availability of openings in particular grades, with preference given to siblings of current students.

-- No special consideration or prejudice is given to any applicant for entrance into the program, including their political affiliation, athletic or other recognized talent, or relationship to a METCO staff member.
+- No special consideration is given to any applicant on the basis of their political affiliation, athletic or other recognized talent, or relationship to a METCO staff member.